CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 2 -- Diving In.md

 * power: `**`
 	* (instead of 4³ we would write `4**3`)

 Multiple operators can be used on one line, like `10 - 24 + 69 * 420 / 777`.
-Order of operations matters here, and [PEMDAS](https://www.cuemath.com/numbers/pemdas/) is observed.
+Order of operations matterherehere here, and [PEMDAS](https://www.cuemath.com/numbers/pemdas/) is observed.

 Although we only have one line in this function, there's no limit -- we could have a million lines if we wanted.